 Her Dreams Of Becoming A Legal Practitioner Was Thwarted For Being Black

-The awful experience at the mines made the young Bridgette swear to study law and qualify as a mines lawyer.
+The awful experience at the mines made the young Bridgette swear to study law and qualify as a mining lawyer.
 However, things did not go as planned; just for being black, her dreams of studying law were thwarted.
 Even though she met the academic requirements, it was completely impossible for her to be admitted into the law department of Wits University.
-Rather, she had no choice than to join the university for Bantu speaker, University of the North.
+Rather, she had no choice but to join the university for Bantu speakers, the University of the North.

-Bridgette’s days at the University of the North were short-lived as she quickly pitched her tent with striking Bantu speakers and together, they fought against the ravaging apartheid which caused a lot of troubles for them, leading to their expulsion from the school within a short time.
-This put paid to her dreams of studying law and specialize in the mines field of the profession.
+Bridgette’s days at the University of the North were short-lived as she quickly pitched her tent with striking Bantu speakers and together, they fought against the ravaging apartheid which caused a lot of trouble for them, leading to their expulsion from the school within a short time.
+This put paid to her dreams of studying law and specializing in the mines field of the profession.

 She later moved to the neighboring country Botswana where she joined the University of Botswana, studying for a period of four years from 1973 to 1977.
 Perhaps that was the beginning of her connection to Botswana that has caused a lot of controversies in the SA native’s life.